 GSDP Systems

 NMRA GSDP Admin has rights to view all pre-defined GSDP Systems in the RBI Tool.
+Super Admin is the person who actually defines and updates the system in the tool.
 To access these systems, From the left-navigation menu, user will click on Configuration menu and will then click on System sub-menu and following interface will be displayed: